Narrative Workshop Notes

-These narrative notes are made up a bit from notes from Saturday’s session in the Bedford, and a bit from a previous session as I didn’t take detailled notes of what we did on Saturday.
+These narrative long-form notes are made up a bit from notes from Saturday’s session in the Bedford, and a bit from a previous session as I didn’t take detailed notes of what we did on Saturday.

 I then ran a bit of a narrative session for Music Box on Sunday and then another one at The Free School on Sunday night.
 So I’m a bit narrated out right now.